-(1) Subject to subsection (2), a worker who remains in continuous employment with the same employer for a period of at least 5 consecutive years shall be entitled to vacation leave of not more than 2 months for every period of

-5 consecutive years, to be spent abroad, locally or partly abroad and partly locally.
+(1) Subject to subsection (2), a worker, other than a migrant worker, who remains in continuous employment with the same employer for a period of at least 5 consecutive years shall be entitled to vacation leave of not more than 30 days, whether taken consecutively or otherwise, for every period of 5 consecutive years, to be spent abroad, locally or partly abroad and partly locally.

-(2) Any subsequent eligibility period of 5 consecutive years shall be computed after the worker resumes work after the vacation leave under subsection (1).

-(3) The vacation leave under subsection (1) shall be with pay for at least one month, and such pay shall, in case the worker opts to spend the vacation wholly or partly abroad, be effected at least 7 working days before the worker proceeds abroad.

-(4) The vacation leave under this section shall be deemed to constitute attendance at work and shall not be cumulative.
+- (2) Any subsequent eligibility period of 5 consecutive years shall be computed after the worker resumes work after the vacation leave under subsection (1). - (3) The vacation leave under subsection (1) shall be with pay and such pay shall, in case the worker opts to spend the vacation wholly or partly abroad, be effected at least 7 working days before the worker proceeds abroad. - (4) The vacation leave under this section shall be deemed to constitute attendance at work and shall not be cumulative. - (5) For the purpose of subsection (1), the computation of the period of 5 consecutive years shall start as from the date of the commencement of this Act.